-widespread forced nudity and sexual humiliation, and were also subjected to rape-including anal penetration with objects- and electrocution or other forms of damage to their genitals, among other forms of torture.
-Men were also forced to witness the sexual abuse of others, and threatened with sexual violence to their relatives.33
+faced, women detainees reported widespread rape.
+They also faced threatened or attempted rape and being forced to watch sexual violence against others.
+Armed group members enacted cruel treatment against pregnant women in unlawful detention, including beating them in the abdomen, apparently to make them miscarry.
+Detained men reported widespread forced nudity and sexual humiliation, and were also subjected to rape-including anal penetration with objects- and electrocution or other forms of damage to their genitals, among other forms of torture.
+Men were also forced to witness the sexual abuse of others and threatened with sexual violence to their relatives.

-The United Nations also documented multiple cases of gender violence committed by armed groups in civilian areas, including suspected rape, gang rape, and murder of women.34 Former Deputy Prosecutor Mamedov confirmed UN35 and NGO observations that many reports of rapes emerged from checkpoints, as with other places where combatants had an "uncontrolled opportunity" to commit abuses.36 by shutting off "their oxygen supply."39 A commander of one of the armed groups in the DPR said in an interview that "a culture of homosexuality is spreading...
-This is why we must kill anyone who is involved in this."40
+The United Nations also documented multiple cases of gender violence committed by armed groups in civilian areas, including suspected rape, gang rape, and murder of women.
+Former Deputy Prosecutor Mamedov confirmed UN and NGO observations that many reports of rapes emerged from checkpoints, as with other places where combatants had an "uncontrolled opportunity" to commit abuses.

 LGBTIQ+ people also faced heightened persecution in Crimea, DPR, and the LPR.
-The "gay-propaganda law" came into effect in Crimea, since Russia extended all its laws to the newly claimed territory, while the regimes of the DPR and LPR created similar provisions.57 Leaders of these territories and Crimea also echoed Moscow's anti-LGBTQ rhetoric.

-"Government bodies will not allow the promotion of anything that contradicts the moral values of the Crimean people and arouses revulsion and disgust in the majority of Crimeans," Crimean leader Sergey Aksenov said in 2016.
-Valery Ilyachev, a city councilman in the Crimean city of Simferopol wrote a poem that called for "protecting children from gays"
+The "gay-propaganda law" came into effect in Crimea, since Russia extended all its laws to the newly claimed territory, while the regimes of the DPR and LPR created similar provisions.
+Leaders of these territories and Crimea also echoed Moscow's anti-LGBTIQ+ rhetoric. of anything that contradicts the moral values of the Crimean people and arouses revulsion and disgust in the majority of Crimeans," Crimean leader Sergey Aksenov said in 2016.
+Valery Ilyachev, a city councilman in the Crimean city of Simferopol wrote a poem that called for "protecting children from gays" by shutting off "their oxygen supply."
+A commander of one of the armed groups in the DPR said in an interview that "a culture of homosexuality is spreading...
+This is why we must kill anyone who is involved in this."

 Limited documentation was collected of LGBTIQ+ persecution in these territories prior to the full-scale invasion, a difficult task because many LGBTIQ+ organizations and activists fled control of Russia and its proxies.
-Ukrainian prosecutors were interested in investigating these crimes, former Deputy Prosecutor General Mamedov said, but they could not secure cooperation from queer people under occupation.41 However, there is evidence that LGBTIQ+ people were persecuted by vigilantes, combatants, and the police of occupying powers.
+Ukrainian prosecutors were interested in investigating these crimes, former Deputy Prosecutor General Mamedov said, but they could not secure cooperation from queer people under occupation.
+However, there is evidence that LGBTIQ+ people were persecuted by vigilantes, combatants, and the police of occupying powers.

-In June 2014, for example, a group of armed men raided a gay nightclub in Donetsk and beat and robbed the patrons.42 The LGBTIQ+ organization Nash Svit documented multiple cases of groups entrapping LGBTIQ+ people through dating apps or social media to rob or extort them, including groups involving apparent combatants and police officers.43 A man who had been in an illegal detention facility in Luhansk reported witnessing captors raping a gay man with a broom handle, beating him, and subjecting him to other physical abuse.44 The organization ADC Memorial published video testimony in 2018 from a gay man who said he had been detained by police, severely beaten, and sexually assaulted with a toilet brush.45
+In June 2014, for example, a group of armed men raided a gay nightclub in Donetsk and beat and robbed the patrons.
+The LGBTIQ+ organization Nash Svit documented multiple cases of groups entrapping LGBTIQ+ people through dating apps or social media to rob or extort them, including groups involving apparent combatants and police officers.
+A man who had been in an illegal detention facility in Luhansk reported witnessing captors raping a gay man with